-You may send official transcripts yourself, but make sure they are in the original sealed envelop provided by your educational institution.
-To streamline the process, you might consider having the transcripts sent directly from your school to CPA Examination Services.
+You may send official transcripts yourself, but make sure they are in the original sealed envelope provided by your educational institution.
+To streamline the process, you might consider having the transcripts sent directly from your school to CPA Exam Services.
 If you have any credits from foreign institutions, they should be evaluated and that determination should be included with your application packet.
 You can send this yourself or have the agency send it directly.

 Once the National Association of State Boards of Accountancy have approved your application, they will issue a Notification to Schedule to you.
 You can then contact a Prometric site in New Hampshire to schedule a testing day and time.
 Prometric has locations in Concord and Portsmouth.

 CPA exam periods are open in the following months:

 - January and February

 - October and November

 NH Experience Requirements

 In New Hampshire, you will need to qualify your Certified Public Accountant CPA licensure application with 1,500, full-time, real-world work experience.
 If you choose to work part-time, 2,080 hours is required, with 1,500 of those hours spent in the practice of accounting or auditing.
 Regardless, the State Board requires that you spend a minimum of one full year practicing your profession.
 This experience requirement can be fulfilled either through work with a government agency, industry, or public accounting.
 You will need to verify and account for your experience so that the State Board will acknowledge this portion of your CPA licensure application.

 To verify your experience, your supervisor will need to verify to the State board that they hold a CPA or other qualifying license.
 They should provide the board with their full name, their license type (CPA, CA, CPC, or other foreign credential), the date upon which they became licensed, their license expiry date, and a statement verifying that their credentials are in good standing.